baudien321/CalmHour/context.md

 The focus branch has been merged into the main branch, and all changes have been pushed to the remote repository on GitHub.
 The main branch is now up-to-date.
 - **Deployment Issue:** Encountered `ERR_PNPM_OUTDATED_LOCKFILE` on Vercel.
 Resolved by running `pnpm install --no-frozen-lockfile` to update `pnpm-lock.yaml` and committing the change.
+- **Deployment Issue:** Encountered "Module not found: Can't resolve '@supabase/ssr'" on Vercel.
+Resolved by running `pnpm add @supabase/ssr` and committing the change.